writophillicentrepreneur/Vibe-Coded-Products/README.md

 ## Version Control & Maintenance
 This repository is continuously updated as frontier AI models evolve.
 Legacy code that relies on deprecated models or outdated system prompts will be archived sequentially.
+---
+*Maintained by The Writophillic Entrepreneur for optimal execution and systems scaling.*